-While taking teacher preparation courses, I was lucky enough to sign up for a class with Dr. Sharroky Hollie, who is the author of the book, Culturally and Linguistically Responsive Teaching and Learning.
+While taking teacher preparation courses, I was lucky enough to sign up for a class with Dr. Sharroky Hollie, author of the book Culturally and Linguistically Responsive Teaching and Learning.

 The course was on classroom management, specifically for new teachers working in urban public schools.
 There are several things that really stuck with me from the class, and they have stayed with me all these years.
 For one, Dr. Hollie brought in a community member to talk to us about gangs and the history of gangs in Los Angeles.
 We also learned about tagging (the messages it sends and its purposes), as well as reasons behind kids being drawn into this life.

 We were taught the importance of always having an activity during those crucial first minutes of class, and for Dr. Hollie, it was silent reading.
 Each class, we were to bring something to read, and we would all spend the first 10 minutes reading silently and share after with a neighbor what we had just read.
 Some of us would forget to bring a book, newspaper, or magazine (before cellphones), and it was embarrassing.
 I realized later that the partial intention of this activity was to show us that, hey, we all forget sometimes (to bring a book, homework, a pencil, etc.).
 The other more obvious and important reason was to see the value in this activity and to use it with our students to nurture a love for independent reading.

 As for the most memorable of his lessons?
 At the beginning of one of our earlier classes, Dr. Hollie asked us if we all had The Look down yet.
 Most of us glanced around, confused, not sure what he meant (we were all first-year teachers).
 A few students understood, nodding.
 He then explained that it’s essential that every effective teacher develop The Look.